LucHermitte/VimFold4C/README.md

     [vim-pi](https://bitbucket.org/vimcommunity/vim-pi), or with
     [vim-flavor](http://github.com/kana/vim-flavor) this fold-plugin will get
     automatically installed.

     ```vim
     ActivateAddons lh-cpp
     " Or just this one (and soon as I register it in vim-pi):
     ActivateAddons VimFold4C
     ```

+    This is the preferred method because of the various dependencies, and because VimFold4C will do a better job if lh-cpp is installed and detected.

   * or with Vundle/NeoBundle (expecting I haven't forgotten anything):